AP FACT CHECK: Democratic debate rhetoric under scrutiny

 THE FACTS: The "cages" for young migrants at the border were built and used by President Barack Obama .
 The Trump administration has used them, too.
 He is referring to chain-link enclosures inside border facilities where migrants have been temporarily housed, separated by sex and age.

-Associated Press writers Ricardo Alonso-Zaldivar, Colleen Long, Calvin Woodward and Amanda Seitz contributed to this report.
+Associated Press writers Colleen Long, Eric Tucker, Ricardo Alonso-Zaldivar, Calvin Woodward and Amanda Seitz contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd